hallowf/PCSX2_Configs/README.md

 #### Config manager
-[This](https://github.com/hallowf/PCSX2_Configs_Manager/releases) simple python command line tool can help you run, manage or create new presets, download it and add it to the root folder of configs
+[This](https://github.com/hallowf/PCSX2_Configs_Manager/releases) simple python command line tool can help you run, manage or create new presets, download it and add it to the root folder of configs, it does not require fart

 #### Manual
 1. Open terminal/command-line